The Majority of Analysts Are Still Bullish on Beacon Roofing Supply, Inc. (BECN)

-On Thursday, shares of Beacon Roofing Supply, Inc. (NASDAQ:BECN) marked $16.56 per share versus a previous $17.35 closing price.
-With having a -4.55% loss, an insight into the fundamental values of Beacon Roofing Supply, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-BECN showed a fall of -48.22% within its YTD performance, with highs and lows between $11.66 – $40.00 during the period of 52 weeks, compared to the simple moving average of -46.21% in the period of the last 200 days.
+On Wednesday, shares of Beacon Roofing Supply, Inc. (NASDAQ:BECN) marked $17.02 per share versus a previous $16.52 closing price.
+With having a 3.03% gain, an insight into the fundamental values of Beacon Roofing Supply, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+BECN showed a fall of -46.78% within its YTD performance, with highs and lows between $11.66 – $40.00 during the period of 52 weeks, compared to the simple moving average of -43.99% in the period of the last 200 days.

 Northcoast equity researchers changed the status of Beacon Roofing Supply, Inc. (NASDAQ: BECN) shares from “Buy” to a “Neutral” rating in the report published on April 13th, 2020.
 Other analysts, including RBC Capital Mkts, also published their reports on BECN shares.
 RBC Capital Mkts repeated the rating from the previous report, marking BECN under “Underperform” rating, in the report published on April 7th, 2020.
 Additionally, BECN shares got another “Buy” rating from Berenberg, setting a target price of $27 on the company’s shares, according to the report published in March 27th, 2020.
 On January 14th, 2020, Berenberg Initiated an Hold rating and increased its price target to $31.
 On the other hand, Northcoast Upgrade the “Buy” rating for BECN shares, as published in the report on January 7th, 2020.
 Loop Capital seems to be going bullish on the price of BECN shares, based on the price prediction for BECN, indicating that the shares will jump to $37, giving the shares “Buy” rating based on their report from January 7th, 2020.
 Another “Mkt Perform” rating came from Raymond James.